HMRC enforcement agents (bailiffs) can take stock and equipment from your business or goods from your home.

 Magistrates' court hearing

-If you owe more than £750, HMRC could start bankruptcy proceedings against you.
-You can find more details about how this would work on our bankruptcy from creditors page.
+Find more details about this on our bankruptcy from creditors page.

 Take money from your wages

-If you work for an employer, HMRC can collect a debt by altering your tax code to increase the amount of tax deducted from your wage.
+HMRC can alter your tax code to collect a debt.
+This increases the tax deducted from your wages.